techbrett/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie-troubleshoot.md

 1. In Teams Admin Center, go to "Users" -> "Manage Users" -> search for the affected user -> Click on the user -> Click the "Policies" tab.

 2. Click on the policy to the right of "App setup policy" and verify that Walkie Talkie appears in the "Pinned apps" section.-->

+#### Walkie Talkie not appearing even though it's pinned to Teams

+If a user doesn't see Walkie Talkie in Teams, have them try the following steps:

+1. In the Teams app bar at the bottom of the screen, tap **More ...**, find and then tap **Walkie Talkie** to open it.
+1. If Walkie Talkie still isn't showing up, restart Teams.

 ### Proxy servers